budzillajapan-del/FreeRiichiMahjong/privacy.md

 ## Summary

-Free Riichi Mahjong is a free Japanese riichi mahjong game.
+Riichi Mahjong Academy is a free Japanese riichi mahjong game.
 It collects **no personal data**, has **no analytics**, runs **no trackers**, and contains **no advertising**.
 There is no user account to create.
 The full game is available offline.